 Operational procedure for the handling of radioactive materials

 (A) Purpose.
 The use of radioactive materials is necessary in certain areas of academic research and instruction.
 Because of the potential for harm, however, specific procedures and controls have been instituted according to the stipulations of the state of Ohio, department of health, United States nuclear regulatory commission and the license issued to the university by the state.
-These procedures are given in detail in the Kent state university safety manual which is distributed to all nuclear regulatory commission (NRC) licensees on campus, and are summarized below.
+These procedures are given in detail in the Kent state university safety manual which is distributed to all nuclear regulatory commission (NRC) licensees on campus, and are summarized in this rule.

 (B) Radiation safety officer.
 The university has a radiation safety officer appointed to oversee the use of radioactive materials.
 Some of the officer’s specific duties are: